• Skip to main content

 Dining on the terrace of Les Remparts Restaurant at the 5-star Chèvre d’or Hotel is one of the activities that bumped up my day trip from Nice from fun to fabulous.

-For lunch I opted for the Sea bream fillet with wood-fired roasted leek, capers and lemon, but the dish most diners looked excited about was the King prawns linguine with courgettes and a bisque enhanced with ginger.
+For lunch I opted for the Sea bream fillet with wood-fired roasted leek, capers and lemon.
+The dish most diners looked excited about, however, was the King prawns linguine with courgettes and a bisque enhanced with ginger.

 Everyone seemed to opt for one of pastry chef Julien Dugourd’s desserts, mini masterpieces of strawberry, lemon, chocolate or cream.